Hughes River Trout Fishing (VA – Park at Mile 1.5 upstream)

 These trout are wary!
 You only get five casts at each pool before they know you are there.
 If you cast more times than that, you need to recognize that all you’re doing is getting practice.
 On this day, the fish were anxious to take anything off the top.
 I even had them hit my strike indicator the few times I switched to nymphs.
 I use dry flies most of the day because that was the most exciting thing to do.
 They hit Mr. Rapidans, mosquitoes, attractors, and ants in sizes ranging from 12 to 16.

-The best bite was in the morning; tailing off around 1 PM.
+The best bite was in the morning, tailing off around 1 PM.
 That was okay because I’d reached the end of this stretch and literally had to claw my way up the steep bank to get to the top of the ridge as the first step in beating my way back to the trail.
 I ended up having to cut my way out using the garden shears I carry in my fly vest.
 I didn’t realize how much noise I was making pushing my way through the undergrowth until I finally fell out onto the trail in the middle of a group of wide-eyed hikers.
 From their looks, I’m sure they thought they were about to encounter a bear!
 While I was dirty enough to be mistaken for one, I reassured them that I was only after fish.
 I moved back down the trail to link up with Jim as it was close to the time we had to head back anyway.
 I fished a little bit in the gentle gradient section at the bottom to fill in the time before I had to meet Jim and leave.

 Jim reported the same good results on the lower section.
 He had plenty of good action in the morning and it had only just calmed down.
 We walked our way back out and repeated the process of getting the truck.
 We left all the gear and I jogged down to the parking lot to get the truck.

-Bottom line: If you’re going to fish the Hughes or anywhere else in the park, do it within the next couple weeks before the water warms up.
+Hughes River Trout Fishing Bottom line: If you’re going to fish the Hughes or anywhere else in the park, do it within the next couple weeks before the water warms up.
 It was running a brisk 60 agrees on this day but as the water temperature increases the fish will become stressed.
 You should avoid fishing in the park in the heat of the summer to protect these delicate fish.
 A final point is that if you are going to stray from the trail, you need to be in shape.
 At 57, I’m grateful that I can still go where I go to get to the fish.
 This event today involved 7 miles of hiking, jogging and bushwhacking with a total vertical gain of over 600 feet!

 One resolution I did make at the end of this day was that I needed to come back here more often than once every two years!